Sarvesh-pb/Data-Analyst-HR-Attrition_Full-project./README.md

 Project Overview

 This project focuses on analyzing employee attrition in an organization to understand the factors that influence employee turnover.
-By identifying key patterns and trends, we can provide actionable insights to reduce attrition rates and improve employee retention strategies.
+By identifying key patterns and trends, I provided actionable insights to reduce attrition rates and improve employee retention strategies.

 Dataset
 In Form: Two Excel files